 With its patterns and small size, this set is not the most versatile of the bunch.
-Additionally, there were a few imperfections in the print that were noticeable upon closer inspection on the model we received.
-While we pinned this as another option for your succulent planting, with its patterns, drainage and shape the Dsben would be a good fun option for many types of small plantings that you might have in mind.
+Additionally, there were a few imperfections in the print noticeable upon closer inspection of the model we received.
+While we pinned this as another option for your succulent planting, with its patterns, drainage, and shape, the Dsben would be a good fun option for many types of small plantings that you might have in mind.

 The Gift Republic Magnetic Concrete 3-Pack is adorable and received many compliments during the testing process.
 These little magnetic planters allow you to add a little life to your fridge or any metal object you would like.
-The construction is sturdy and the concrete design resistant to wear if knocked off the magnetic surface.
+The construction is sturdy, and the concrete design is resistant to wear if knocked off the magnetic surface.
 The magnets are also strong and work well, leading to good stability.
-The simple gray coloring will match most any decor and planting that you can fit.
+The simple gray coloring will match almost any decor and planting that you can fit.

-We all remember seeing the "ch-ch-ch-chia" commercial as kids, and our testers strongly believe that this product line has not gotten any less fun.
-We tested the Chia T Pet Dino for this selection.
-The terracotta dinosaur is well designed and the instructions are easy to follow.
-Once set up the chia pet is easy to maintain.
+We all remember seeing the "ch-ch-ch-chia" commercial as kids, and our testers strongly believe that the Chia Pet product line has not gotten any less fun.
+We tested the Dinosaur Rex model, but there are many fun varieties available.
+The terracotta pot is well designed, and the instructions are easy to follow.
+Once set up, the Chia Pet is easy to maintain.

-We ran into a little bit of difficulty when initially planting the chia pet.
-We found that the success of getting the chia seed gel paste to the dinosaur was directly related to using the exact ratio of water to seeds that the instructions call for.
-If this is not followed closely the application of the seeds is difficult and creates a patchy result.
+We ran into a little bit of difficulty when initially planting the Chia Pet.
+We found that the success of getting the chia seed gel paste to stick to the terracotta was directly related to using the exact ratio of water to seeds that the instructions call for.
+If this is not followed closely, the application of the seeds is difficult and creates a patchy result.
 Another challenge was topping off the water in the reservoir without overflowing, and children may need help with this step.
 These challenges aside, this is a fun project to do with kids separately or while you plant your own project.